Cirkit Designer Logo

 Usage Instructions

-1. Power Supply: Connect the VCC pin to a 3.0V to 5.5V power source and the GND pin to the ground.
+1. Power Supply: Connect the VCC pin to a 3.3V or 5V power source and the GND pin to the ground.

-4. Address Configuration: Use the A0 and A1 pins to set the I²C address.
-These pins can be connected to VCC, GND, or left floating to select one of the available addresses.
+4. Address Configuration: Use the A0 and A1 pins to set the I²C address if multiple sensors are used on the same bus.

-Below is an example of how to interface the 1NA219 Current Sensor with an Arduino UNO:
+Below is an example of how to interface the 1NA219 with an Arduino UNO to measure current:

 #include <Wire.h>